BenHaefner/Rudd-Bot/README.md

 This bot is partially based on [dxbot](https://github.com/crypticism/dxbot2.0), a bot developed for use in Slack.
 This bot is able to retain quotes from people in the chat as well as score users.
 Rudd-Bot's implementation of these features are slightly different.
 Additionally I was interested in adding in more functionality on top of that enabled by dxbot.

+This bot is part of a personal project to become better about applying coding knowledge and skills to improve my every day life and make something to benefit myself and my friends.

 ## Commands
 - $quote: Gets a random quote from the quote database.
 - $quote `mention` `text`: Adds a quote to the database attibuted to a specific person.